The changes in Critical Illness (CI) Definitions In an Insurance Policy

 - Nervous System – conditions that affect the nervous system that causes eventual permanent inability for one to perform at least 3 out of 6 Activities of Daily Living for a continuous period of 6 months or more.
 These include muscular dystrophy, motor neurone disease, poliomyelitis etc.

 If the definition sounds familiar to you, it is!
 These are the exact same definitions under which we define severe disability under long-term care plans like ElderShield and CareShield Life launching end of this year.
 A CI plan pays a lump sum under such conditions to replace your loss of income while a long-term care plan provides monthly payouts over a lifetime to pay for your caregiving needs.

 - Senses – these refer to the irreversible loss of sight, hearing, speech and use of limbs which could be caused by an injury or illness.

 The key changes to this category of definitions is the inclusion of irreversible.
 This is meant to future-proof the definitions because with medical advancements over the next few years, it could entirely be possible for one to restore a certain level of sensory ability.
 Except for loss of sight, as time is required to prove that medical interventions had not been successful, there is a waiting period between 6 weeks to 12 months before claims are paid out.

 - Others – the catch all group of CIs such as major burns, terminal illness, loss of independent existence, etc. No changes in definitions within this group.

 And there you have it.
 I hope you have a clearer understanding of what you are covered under your critical illness plans and what these revisions mean for you.
-It provides a clearer scope of what you are paying for albeit with some stricter conditions.
+It provides a clearer scope of what you are paying for.
 If you think about it, you probably won’t want another policyholder belonging to the same insurance pool as you to make willy-nilly claims that will impact how much premiums you pay on your CI cover in future right?

 Am I affected by these changes?